List of Desperate Housewives characters: Celia Solis

 Celia Solis (Daniella Baltodano, Karolinah Villarreal as the 11-year-old Celia Solis in the episode "If..." and Gloria Garayua 25 to 30 years later in the same episode) is the youngest daughter of Gabrielle and Carlos Solis.
 Like her sister Juanita, Celia was born during the five-year-jump.
-Though she is often quiet and is not as rebellious as Juanita, nevertheless Celia gives Gabrielle a hard time in most of her appearances.
+Though she is often quiet and is not as rebellious as Juanita, she nevertheless gives Gabrielle a hard time in most of her appearances.

 In "Boom Crunch", Celia is attending the Christmas block party on Wisteria Lane, and is nearly struck by a crashing plane, when Lynette pulls her out of the way, so she is taken to the hospital.
 In the episode "If...", Gabrielle is convinced that God saved Celia because she is special.
 Gabrielle imagines a series of hypothetical scenarios which involve an older Celia at different ages being forced by Gabrielle to become a television star.
 Back in the hospital room, Carlos asks Gabrielle what their daughter needs to do to be special.
-Gabrielle replies "Nothing" and smiles at Celia, lying in her hospital bed, who wakes up just as Gabrielle realizes how special her daughter really is.
+Gabrielle replies "Nothing" and smiles at Celia, lying in her hospital bed.